tirzak/zdesk-code/README.md

 #### Step 1:

 Clone the project.
-It is recommended that you set up a virtual environment
+It is recommended that you set up a virtual environment after cloning the repo.

 #### Step 2:

-Run `make init` in the terminal to install the required packages
+Run `make init` in the terminal to install therequired packages.

-#### Step 3:
+#### Step 3 (Optional):

-Update the credentials and subdomain URL in `config/config.py` file
+Update the credentials and subdomain URL in `config/config.py` file.

 #### Step 4:

-Run `make run` in the terminal to start the application
+Run `make run` in the terminal to start the application.

 ## Tests

 Files that contain tests have "test_" prefix.
-The project include tests for api calls and output parser
+The project include tests for api calls and output parser.

-Run `make test` in a terminal to run all tests
+Run `make test` in a terminal to run all tests.